Mparaiso/Pimple.js/README.md

 ####Defining Factory Services

     By default, each time you get a service, Pimple returns the same instance of it.
 If you want a different instance to be returned for all calls, wrap your anonymous function with the factory() method

-    container.set('session',container.factory(function (c) {
+    container.factory('session',function (c) {
             return new Session(c.session_storage);
-    }));
+    });